-- 6.1 The Council will send the lead petitioner an acknowledgement of the petition within 7 days. - 6.2 If the Council is able to do what the petition asks for, the acknowledgement may confirm that the Council have taken the action requested and the petition will be closed. - 6.3 If the petition needs more investigation, the Council will tell the lead petitioner the steps the Council plan to take. - 6.4 If the lead petitioner has created an e-petition, the Council will check that the content of the e-petition is suitable before it is made available for signature.
+- The Council will send the lead petitioner an acknowledgement of the petition within 7 working days.
+Local ward councillors will be informed of the receipt of a petition. - 6.2 If the Council is able to do what the petition asks for, the acknowledgement may confirm that the Council have taken the action requested and the petition will be closed. - 6.3 If the petition needs more investigation, the Council will tell the lead petitioner the steps the Council plan to take. - 6.4 If the lead petitioner has created an e-petition, the Council will check that the content of the e-petition is suitable before it is made available for signature.
 This will take a maximum of ten working days.

-- 6.5 If the Council cannot publish an e-petition for some reason, the Council will contact the lead petitioner within ten days to explain the reason for not publishing a petition based upon the exceptions in section 4 above. - 6.6 A lead petitioner is able to change and resubmit their e-petition within 10 working days, if they fail to do so within that time, a summary of the e-petition and the reason why it has not been accepted will be published under the 'rejected petitions' section of the website.
+- 6.5 If the Council cannot publish an e-petition for some reason, the Council will contact the lead petitioner within ten working days to explain the reason for not publishing a petition based upon the exceptions in section 4 above. - 6.6 A lead petitioner is able to change and resubmit their e-petition within 10 working days, if they fail to do so within that time, a summary of the e-petition and the reason why it has not been accepted will be published under the 'rejected petitions' section of the website.